Betafringe/Kucha/README.md

 # Betafringe
 For my own dream,coding and learn how to think.
-NO fate but what we make！
+No fate but what we make！